CLB56/tips_and_tricks/general.md

 I: Toggle hidden files

-- For navigation between tabs and windows :
+- For navigation between tabs and windows management :

 To navigate between windows

 Ctrl+W and then the arrow keys.
+Ctrl+W +/-: increase/decrease height (play with figures to do big changes) Ctrl+W >/<: increase/decrease width (play with figures to do big changes)

 To navigate between tabs :